pohualin/personal-toolkits/README.md

 # Automation Scripts Collection

-A collection of Python automation scripts organized by domain for data processing, GitHub analytics, reporting, and dependency analysis.
+A collection of Python automation scripts organized by domain for data processing, GitHub analytics, reporting, dependency analysis, and Jira-Confluence integration.

 ## Project Structure